Lockup (Agents of S.H.I.E.L.D.)

 "Lockup" is the fifth episode of the fourth season of the American television series Agents of S.H.I.E.L.D.
 Based on the Marvel Comics organization S.H.I.E.L.D., it follows Phil Coulson and his team of S.H.I.E.L.D. agents as they attempt a prison breakout.
 It is set in the Marvel Cinematic Universe (MCU) and acknowledges the franchise's films.
 The episode was written by Nora and Lilla Zuckerman, and directed by Kate Woods.

 Clark Gregg reprises his role as Coulson from the film series, and is joined by series regulars Ming-Na Wen, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, and Henry Simmons.
 The episode's story came from an unused pitch that Lilla Zuckerman made during the writing of the earlier episode "Uprising", about Ghost Rider breaking into a prison.
 It was filmed partly in a real prison and partly on constructed sets, and has a subplot inspired by the film Broadcast News that includes connections to the MCU film Captain America: Civil War.
 The episode is part of the first "pod" of eight episodes for the season, subtitled Ghost Rider.

 "Lockup" originally aired on ABC on October 25, 2016, and was watched by 4.55 million viewers within a week of its release.
 The episode received mostly positive reviews, with critics highlighting its action sequences, use of Ghost Rider, and character-focused moments such as those between Daisy Johnson (Bennet) and Melinda May (Wen), and between May and Coulson.
-The effects used for the episode's ghostly antagonists were criticized though.
+The effects used for the episode's ghostly antagonists were criticized.